 Kelly has a bachelors degree in psychology from McKendree University, which she jokes she uses more often then you’d think in this job!
 She worked with me years ago at Four Paws Animal Hospital.
 She left the veterinary field for several years to be a mom to her daughter, but missed working with animals.
 Kelly is a cat person to her core, while her experience with her own very nervous dog makes her skilled at working with anxious dogs as well!
 When not working, Kelly home schools her daughter and is learning martial arts.

 Nikki is a registered veterinary technician who works one day a week at a local animal hospital, and a couple days a week for us.
 She loves the big dogs who are babies and the cats that might not love us.
 Nikki was raised on an Elk Farm, but is happy to see smaller pets.
 She’s the proud mom of two boys, and is currently in the process of looking for the right large breed dog for their active family.

 Melissa S. is a registered veterinary technician with a degree from Jefferson College.
 She worked at the Humane Society of Missouri with me for years.
 She’s proud mom of a “human” kid (as we call them in this field) named Ethan, as well as four dogs.
 She is an active volunteer with the local wildlife rehab organization, and has been known to help orphaned opossums from time to time.
 She also loves anything Harry Potter!
 Melissa is great at calming the nerves of anxious pets, with pit bulls being among her favorites.

 Melissa F. is a registered veterinary technician who graduated with a bachelors degree in animal health technology from Murray State University.
-She works at Freeburg Animal Hospital, but on many Wednesdays will make housecalls with me.
+She works at Breese Animal Hospital, but makes house calls with me on her days off.
 Melissa was raised on a beef cattle farm, but she just sticks to dogs and cats now!
 She has 2 cats and a border collie.